 - Excessive consumption of stimulants, such as coffee and sugar

 What happens when the body is experiencing stress?

 When the body experiences stress it triggers our ‘Fight and Flight’ response.

-All of the above factors trigger the same stress response.
+All of the above factors that cause stress trigger the same stress response in the body.
 The body does not differentiate between the different types of stress, all it knows is that the stress response has been triggered and it needs to fight or flight.

 The fight and flight response releases a number of different hormones, namely adrenalin and cortisol.
 These 2 hormones have the following affect on our body:

 - Increases our heart and breathing rate.
 This increases blood flow to the brain, which allows us to think faster and be more alert.
 It also increases blood flow to our muscular system, which allows us to move faster and stronger.

 - Increases the release of insulin (which helps give our cells plenty of energy to fight and flight).